helium/helium-js/README.md

 The following examples demonstrate some of the more common use cases and show how these packages can be used in combination to accomplish common tasks.

 ### Creating and submitting a payment transaction
+A payment from an owned keypair initialized with a 12 word mnemonic to an address specified by its base58 representation.
+The transaction is serialized to binary and submitted to the blockchain API.
 ```js
 import { Keypair, Address } from '@helium/crypto'
 import { PaymentV1 } from '@helium/transactions'